-A strange and foreign body at that, where my mind is the capricious and unremitting warden.
+A strange and foreign body at that, where my mind patrols as its capricious and unremitting warden.

-Despite the years of searching as far as I can tell there is no known cure for my affliction.
+Despite years of searching as far as I can tell there is no known cure for this affliction.

 (or only one known cure but really no one is honestly sure of that either)

-Amazingly, it seems that very many others have had to deal with this very issue.
+In matter of fact, many others suggest that most individuals have had to deal with this very issue.

 (so I don't even have a special affliction, like, you couldn't well name it after me)

-Alas, they have also found the problem intractable and in their own review some have even gone so far as to claim “the mind” does not actually exist at all.
+Alas, everyone else has also found the problem intractable and in their own review some have even gone so far as to claim “the mind” does not actually exist at all.

 You can image how disorienting this thought has been, and how much my own mind finds it dismissively offending.

-I am endeavoring to make the world a better place, but my mind tells me that it’s arrogant to believe I could know what 'better' means.
+I endeavor to make the world a better place, but my mind tells me that it’s arrogant to believe I could know what 'better' means.

 It is constantly hinting that I'm not really capable or worth bothering with despite the fact that it won't leave me alone!